 Former Kanakuk Kamps counselor Lee Bradberry pleads guilty to two Class B felonies of first-degree child molestation, a Class D felony of sexual misconduct involving a child under 15, and an unclassified felony of first-degree attempted statutory sodomy with a person under 14 years old.
 He is sentenced to 10 years in prison.

-Paul Kerr, former Kanakuk counselor hired in 1998, pleads guilty to felony sex assault of a child, as well as two other misdemeanor charges in Missouri state court.
+Paul Kerr, former Kanakuk counselor hired in 1998, pleads guilty to felony sex assault of a child, as well as two other misdemeanor charges in Colorado state court.

 Kanakuk Kamps releases its first written policy on preventing sexual abuse, 19 years after materials to educate staff were readily available and more than 23 years after the “Camp Directors Guide: Preventing Sexual Exploitation of Children” was published by the U.S. Department of Justice.